LendlUy/basic_kernel_modules/README.md

-# Basic Kernel Modules
+# Deeply Human 365 Drivers and Kernel Modules Repository

-This repository is meant to store all of the basic kernel modules that are written or adapted by Lendl Uy in the process of learning Linux driver development.
+This repository is meant to store all of the basic kernel modules and drivers that are written or adapted by Lendl Uy in the process of learning Linux driver development.
 This repository will continually be updated with kernel module codes.

 ### Updates